What can I study as an exchange student and where can I find more information on courses?

 How do I sign up for courses at other departments?

 All other lectures do not require online registration.
 By submitting the Learning Agreement you are automatically registered for these courses.
 Please note, that you are obliged to inform us about any changes applied to your original choice of courses.

-Please note that many courses have limited seats for students and the course registration is on first come first-serve basis.
-If there is no slot left you will be on the waiting list.
-If somebody cancels his/her registration you will be forwarded to the list of participants and informed by email.
+Please note that many courses have limited seats for students and the course registration is based on a first come first serve system.
+If there are no slots left, you will be on the waiting list.
+If somebody cancels his/her registration, you will be forwarded to the list of participants and informed by email.

 How do I cancel courses?

-Should you decide not to attend a course you will have to sign off.
-This can be done in the same way as the registration (Please see “How do I sign up for courses”).
+Should you decide not to attend a course you will have to deregister.
+This can be done in the same way as registration (Please see “How do I sign up for courses”).

 How do I sign up for exams?

 You need to register for all the courses you participated in and wish to appear on your transcript of records (for all the weekly lectures, for the intensive/weekend courses, for the foreign language courses…)

 After having received your course confirmation you need to register for examination

 -> „Prüfungsverwaltung“ ≫ „Prüfungsanmeldung“ ≫ „Zusatzfächer (PO2)“ ≫ „Grundstudium“ ≫ choose course ≫ „anmelden“